4.79% Barclays Retirement Interest-Only Mortgage New For 2026

 Is there an early repayment charge?

-Last but not least; remember that when it comes to making borrowing decisions it pays to do your research thoroughly first as taking out loans during later life should never been done lightly!
 Therefore, getting the help of an experienced mortgage broker can make all the difference by helping users make informed decisions about what’s best for their situations in the long term.

-Barclays Bank offers a number of interest only mortgages designed to help customers purchase a home or raise capital for other reasons such as repaying existing debts.
 As the name suggests, these mortgages involve repaying just the interest on the loan each month but unlike regular mortgages, borrowers never reduce the actual principal amount owed.

 Are building societies a better place for mortgage advice and long term care implications?